 In order for these policies to be successfully implemented, they must be related to specific courses of action.
 The key questions that need to be answered for policy in the General Plan are:

-- 1. Who is responsible for implementing the policy?

-- 2. When is it to be carried out?
+- 1. Who is responsible for implementing the policy? - When is it to be carried out?

-- 3. How much is will it cost?